Decision-Focused Continual Learning for Seaport Power-Logistics Scheduling: Generalization across Varying Tasks: Predict-then-Optimize Pipeline in PLS

-where the variable $\mathbf{z}(\mathbf{x})$ represents the remaining intermediate variables determined by $\mathbf{x}$.
+where the variable $\mathbf{\hat{P}}_{\text{b}}'$ denotes the estimated actual power consumption according to the day-ahead schedule and forecasts, $\Delta\mathbf{P}^{+}$ and $\Delta\mathbf{P}^{-}$ represent the upward and downward deviations from the bid, respectively, and $\mathbf{z}(\mathbf{x})$ represents the remaining intermediate variables determined by $\mathbf{x}$.
 The first term of \eqref{eq:bidding1} represents the ex-ante cost on the predicted price, and the second and third terms account for penalties associated with deviations from the bid in actual power consumption. \eqref{eq:bidding4} and \eqref{eq:bidding5} are used to linearize the cost function, and \eqref{eq:bidding6} represents the power balance constraint.
-Detailed formulations of the ESS and logistics feasible sets $\mathcal{X}_{\mathrm{ES}}(\cdot)$ and $\mathcal{X}_{\mathrm{LG}}(\cdot)$ can be found in Appendix \ref{sec:appendixA}.
+Detailed formulations of the ESS and logistics feasible sets $\mathcal{X}_{\mathrm{ES}}(\cdot)$ and $\mathcal{X}_{\mathrm{LG}}(\cdot)$ can be found in Appendix~\ref{sec:appendixA}.